Anreol/TurboEdition/Builds/Package/README.md

 `0.0.5`
 - Plugin should no longer report debug logs to console unless its a debug assembly
 - Plugin now marks the game as modded
+- Added stock images to most items.
+Only the placeholder lunar and the placeholder equipment has the old ones.
 - Balance changes
 	- Voice Modulator
 		- Now panics enemies